- Complete Guide

 Naming a New Project

 When you create a new project, you'll be asked for a name.
-This name will be used in various places; the project name, the control panel title, the locking dialogs, the installers, and the screensaver and installer filenames.
+This name will be used in various places; the project name, the control panel title, the installers, and the screensaver and installer filenames.
 You can also skip this step, or turn this feature off from within the Preferences.
 You can always edit these text strings later.

 To create and name a new screensaver project: